Alcohol & Licensing

 Auctioneer firms, Estate Agents or Lettings Management Agencies were always subject to the grant and renewal of a licence but are now regulated by the Property Services Regulatory Authority of Ireland.

-If you are starting in business, we are happy to meet with you for a free consultation to review your business plan and advise on your licensing requirements and best strategy.
+If you are starting in business, our members are happy to meet with you for a free consultation to review your business plan and advise on your licensing requirements and best strategy.
 We can help you ensure your annual licensing obligations are correctly looked after.

-Our expertise and experience will help you to achieve the best financial option for your business.
-We agree the costs before we undertake work on your behalf so there are no surprises.
+Our members’ expertise and experience will help you to achieve the best financial option for your business.
+They agree the costs before undertaking work on your behalf so there are no surprises.